 Once you have developed some sort of structure, through which and in which all of your data can communicate, you are ready to create good, maybe even elegant, data visualizations.

 At this point, it’s important to continue being strategic.
 Think about why you want a particular visual—what message will it convey or what story will it tell?
 Your data visualizations should be created to add value for your target audience.
-Data visualization is a buzzword that has become so pervasive as to almost lose meaning, and without a thoughtful data strategy you’re merely adding noise.
+Data visualization is a buzzword that has become so pervasive as to almost lose meaning, and without a thoughtful data strategy, you’re merely adding noise.
 Bad visualization techniques are more common than good ones.
 To avoid bad visualizations, consider not only what you’re depicting but also how.
 Familiarize yourself with data visualization accessibility standards and best practices.

 Then, when you tell your story, you’ll know where to find the data to support it and how to tell that story in a way that will be easily understood by everyone in your audience.
 Machine Learning Solutions/Tools, AI Solutions/Tools, Dashboard, Digital Transformation, Data Science, Optimization if we can do cross-platform visualization and opportunity visualization by showing clients opportunities they may not have seen, result patterns, and data clusters.
-Lisa also mentioned that this is particularly relevant with clinical trial work.